kamailio/kamailio-wiki/docs/index.md

 ## Disclaimer

-📓 The initial content was migrated to github from an open wiki portal, where people could contribute without any restrictions.
+📓 The initial content was migrated to github.com from an open wiki portal, where people could contribute without any restrictions.
 Should anyone notice any *illegal* content please email to *sr-dev@lists.kamailio.org* or open an issue. **kamailio.org** organization is not responsible for the content contributed by external people and commits to react in a reasonable time when